mickey9801/MultiButtons/README.md

-# Multiple Buttons Library
+# Multiple Buttons Module

-This is a library for handling multiple buttons with single analog pin for ESP32.
+This is a module for handling multiple buttons with single analog pin for ESP32.
 It will trigger callback function upon button pressed.

-The library handled button debouncing, and you may decide the trigger edge for button event - on press (default) or on release.
+The module handled button debouncing, and you may decide the trigger edge for button event - on press (default) or on release.

-The library also provide `printReading()` method for you to check the analog pin reading.
+It also provide `printReading()` method for you to check the analog pin reading.

 In theory you may add more buttons in the circuit.